lightningWhite/WeatherAndEMFSensingStation/readme.md

 ## Application Logging

 The `weather_station.py` file initializes a logger.
-Log messages from the weather and EMF sensing station will be stored in the `logs` directory by the same time name as the data file.
+Log messages from the weather and EMR sensing station will be stored in the `logs` directory by the same time name as the data file.
 This log output can be very helpful for debugging if any issues arise.
 If an external storage device is connected, the log file will be written to `/mnt/usb1` instead of the logs directory